maxcl10/techno-doc/http.md

 Preceded by `#`

-Optional: The path, The port, other querystring, segment
+Optional: The path, The port, other query string, segment